 The race begins on beautiful Otsego Lake, where conditions can vary from dead calm to foggy to windy with considerable choppy water.
-The starting line is an imaginary line between two points, usually, buoys and a dock.
-After the gun sounds, you must paddle out around a boat anchored about a half a mile out on the lake and then proceed to the mouth of the river in a left to right direction.
+The starting line is an imaginary line between two points, usually, buoys and a dock, then proceed to the mouth of the river in a left to right direction.
 The mouth of the river is narrow and shallow which creates havoc and excitement.

 The first obstacle, Bassett Dam, comes about half a mile later.
 The dam is portaged in organized chaos.
 Most teams elect to use the left side of the river for the ease of stepping out of the canoe and the short run.
 There are different paths to take, the most direct is the furthest to the left.
 Once you put back in, the next 12 miles are the ones that could make or break any team.
 This stretch of river contains narrow hairpin turns with difficult obstacles, including: logs, branches, rocks and challenging water current.
 Sometimes, it seems these obstacles appear out of nowhere, sitting just below the murky surface.
 Usually, the higher the water, the better the conditions.
 However, more care is required since the higher, faster water means split second decision making.
 Practicing this section is important to familiarize yourself with the route and the obstacles.
 It is customary for practicing paddlers to take along saws to clear out log jams and debris to make race day a little bit easier.

 Milford is the town along the route, about two hours into the race.
 The river widens and has less current at this point.
 It is a perfect spot for your first pit stop.
 Teams are given fluids and food from their support crews either from boat or from the shoreline.
 It is also a good time to gain information about the race: your position, your splits from the competition, etc. After Milford, the turns are more gradual, but continue to set yourself up for every anticipated turn.